 The Court of Appeals of Indiana stated that the plaintiff had received information from his brother three days after his father’s death that his father had died in the hospital after his spleen ruptured and he bled to death following colon surgery, which should have alerted him to the alleged medical malpractice and resulting injury.

 Furthermore, the plaintiff waited thirteen months before contacting the hospital and requesting his father’s medical records.
 After the hospital told the plaintiff that his request was not on the proper form and sent him the correct one (which requested the last four digits of his father’s Social Security number), the plaintiff waited almost another year before he again attempted to obtain his father’s medical records from the hospital.

 Therefore, the Court of Appeals of Indiana held that the plaintiff did not exercise reasonable diligence in pursuing his claim, and the trial court did not err in concluding that his claim was barred by the statute of limitations and in granting summary judgment in favor of the medical malpractice defendants.

 Source Myers v.
 Anonymous Medical Group, et al., Case No. 79A05-1411-CT-525.

-If you or a loved one suffered injuries (or worse) as a result of medical negligence in California or in another U.S. state, you should promptly consult with a California medical malpractice attorney (or a medical malpractice attorney in your state) who may investigate your medical malpractice claim for you and represent you in a medical malpractice case, if appropriate.
+If you or a loved one suffered serious injuries or other harms as a result of medical malpractice that occurred in a prison, you should promptly consult with a prison malpractice lawyer in your state who may investigate your prison medical malpractice claim for you and represent you in a prison medical malpractice case, if appropriate.

-Visit our website to submit a short, secure form, or call us toll-free in the United States at 800-295-3959, to be connected with California malpractice lawyers or malpractice lawyers in your state who may assist you.
+Click here to visit our website or call us toll-free in the United States at 800-295-3959 to be connected with prison malpractice attorneys in your state who may assist you.